s175573/GIANA/README.md

 ### 1. Input data format

 Input of GIANA is flexible.
 The first column is kept for CDR3 amino acid sequence.
 If TRBV allele information is enabled (by default), the second column is required to be TRBV genes.
-As the TCR-seq data provided by the Adaptive Biotechnologies does not comply with the IMGT format, we provide the R code (ProcessAdaptiveGenes.R) to convert the Adaptive data input to standard format.
+As the TCR-seq data provided by the Adaptive Biotechnologies does not comply with the IMGT format, we provide the R code (ProcessAdaptiveFile.R) to convert the Adaptive data input to standard format.
 In the output, GIANA inserts a column between the first and the second column as the cluster IDs.
 Other columns in the input data may contain any information, and will be kept in the final output.

 ### 2. Clustering with TRBV variable gene